Has Congress given walkover to BJP in Vidarbha?

 Vidarbha was treated as a Congress bastion as it had won all seats in the Lok Sabha elections held in 1951, 1957, 1980, 1984, and 1998.
 Except for 1996 elections in which Congress could win only two seats, the show was dominated only by Congress and its allies including Republican Party of India (RPI).

-In 2014, the Congress and Nationalist Congress Party alliance faced a humiliating defeat when the BJP and Shiv Sena alliance swept Vidarbha by bagging all the 10 seats.
+In 2014, the Congress and Nationalist Congress Party alliance faced a humiliating defeat when the Bharatiya Janata Party (BJP) and Shiv Sena alliance swept Vidarbha by bagging all the 10 seats.

 This time also the BJP has taken a lead in campaigning.
 Prime Minister Narendra Modi on Monday kick-started BJPs Maharashtra election campaign from Vidarbha by addressing a public rally at Wardha.
 He is also scheduled to address a rally at Gondia on Wednesday.